metablaster/WindowsFirewallRuleset/README.md

 Local Group Policy, not all the rules are enabled by default and you may want to toggle default Allow/Block behavior for some rules, rules for programs which do not exist need to be made additionally.
-15. If you're unable to connect to internet, you can temporarly open outbound firewall in GPO, that should work, if not and you're unable to troubleshoot the problem, then reset firewall as explained before and take a look into `Readme` folder.
+15. If you're unable to connect to internet, you can temporarily open outbound firewall in GPO, that should work, if not and you're unable to troubleshoot the problem, then reset firewall as explained before and take a look into `Readme` folder.